 Board of Directors

 Mandy Thomson enjoyed a rich career as an education administrator, partnership coordinator and curriculum and evaluation specialist for the North York Board of Education.
 On retirement, after updating her credentials in nonprofit management, she attempts to balance her life between doing board and hands-on nonprofit volunteering, enjoying the leisure and culture that Toronto offers, as well as wilderness canoeing and hiking, and travelling.
 For many years when younger, she was a keen camper, counsellor and waterfront director and is so pleased to be involved in camping again through Camp Quality.
-Mandy is the chairperson of the Governance and Risk Management committee.

 Andy is a Vice President for TD Canada Trust and joined the Camp Quality board in September 2016.
 Andy leads TD’s Personal Lending business in Canada, and brings extensive expertise in product management, strategy and marketing.
 Before joining TD, Andy led the product management team for Capital One Canada, and spent time as a Management Consultant with ZS Associates.
 Originally from the UK, Andy has enjoyed living and working in Europe, Asia and North America.
 Andy holds a MBA from INSEAD in France, and undergraduate degree in Physics from the University of Nottingham, England.
 Andy currently lives in Toronto with his wife, Kate and their two amazing daughters.
 Outside of work, Andy is a keen cyclist, skier and runner, and loves anything outdoors – especially camping!
+Andrew is the co-chair of the Governance and Succession Planning Committee.

 Denise is a Vice President with RBC Capital Markets and joined the Camp Quality Board in 2016.
 Denise is a graduate of the RBCCM Global Markets Program prior to her current role in the Equity Finance Group.
 Denise also worked at Scotia Capital and TD Securities in various roles.
 Having been a camp counsellor herself, Denise is passionate about the benefits and enriching experiences that camp provides for children.
 She looks forward to serving Camp Quality’s mandate which is to provide uplifting experiences for kids with cancer.
 Outside of work, Denise can be found at the golf course with her husband, Karim, or spending quality time with their son and two dogs.
+Denise is co-chair of the Fundraising Committee.

 Don Le Feuvre

 Isabelle joined the Board of Directors in 2010 after being involved with Camp Quality in Ottawa for several years.
 Isabelle has been a Pediatric Interlink Community Nurse for the past 5 years, and coordinates care for children and teens and their families through the childhood cancer experience.
 She has worked extensively in the field as research nurse, educator and clinical nurse for about 20 years in Canada, the U.S. and abroad.
 She hopes to assist in the continued expansion of Camp Quality programs and contribute to the ongoing positive impact they have on the childhood cancer population.
-In 2016, Isabelle moved from the Board to the Medical Advisory Committee.
+In 2016, Isabelle moved from the Board to the Council of Advisors.

 Where The Money Goes